{{ summary.heading }}

 Worked Examples:

-With Service prefix set to st, Environment set to Live, Key shape set to Prefix + public id + secret, Base64URL encoding, 32 secret bytes, 5 keys, and Check segment included, each ledger row follows the pattern st_live_ plus a public ID, a 43-character secret, and a 4-character check segment.
-Secret entropy shows 256 bits, and SHA-256 storage hash gives a verifier hash for each full key.
+For a production-style batch, use prefix st, environment Live, Prefix + public id + secret, Base64URL, 32 secret bytes, 5 keys, and an included check segment.
+Each ledger row follows the pattern st_live_, then a public ID, a 43-character secret, and a four-character check segment.
+Secret entropy shows 256 bits, and SHA-256 storage hash gives a verifier value for each full key.

 A legacy system may accept only a plain token.
 Choose Secret only, Hexadecimal, 16 secret bytes, and 1 key.
-The API key becomes a 32-character hex secret, Public id shows -, Check shows off, and Secret entropy shows 128 bits.
-That is the lowest entropy this generator will issue, so avoid lowering scope or rate-limit controls elsewhere to compensate for a short destination field.
+The API key becomes a 32-character hexadecimal secret, Public id shows -, Check shows off, and Secret entropy shows 128 bits.
+Keep the receiving service scoped, rate-limited, monitored, and ready for rotation.

-If Environment is Custom and the custom value contains only punctuation, the normalized environment becomes empty and generation is blocked.
-The status asks for at least one letter or number.
-Enter a value such as sandbox, choose a built-in environment, or choose None before regenerating.
-Once the error clears, the summary returns to the bit target and key shape instead of the blocked state.
+If Environment is Custom and the custom value contains only punctuation, generation is blocked because the normalized environment is empty.
+Enter a value such as sandbox, choose a built-in environment, or choose None, then regenerate the batch.

 FAQ: